diriano/labbces/content/infra/index.md

 - Part 1 and 2 of  [Unix And Shell Primer for Biologist](http://korflab.ucdavis.edu/Unix_and_Perl/current.html)
 - [Command-line Bootcamp](http://korflab.ucdavis.edu/bootcamp.html)

-We also have prepared a tutorial for the use of SGE in our cluster:
+We also have prepared a document describing the general use of the cluster and the use of SGE:

 - {{% staticref "uploads/BioinfoClusterCENAUSP.pdf" %}}Bioinformatics Cluster @ CENA/USP{{% /staticref %}}

-Once you have been granted access to the cluster and have completed the training, you can submit your jobs using the SGE commands.
-You jobs will be automatically scheduled and executed by the cluster.
+Briefly, once you have been granted access to the cluster and have completed the training, you can submit your jobs using the SGE commands.
+You do this online, i.e., directly in the frontend of the cluster.
+For this you should created a bash script describing your hardware requirements (i.e., requesting resources) and the job you need to run.
+The sintax for this bash script is described in the document above.
+Then you submit your script to the SGE system, that will decide, based on available resources, when you job can be executed.
 [Here](qstatCluster.html) you can see the current load of the cluster.

 Additionally, we have an application server with the following components:

 - Dell with (2) Intel® Xeon® Silver 4316 processors - 80 threads, (2) 32GB RAM modules, and (5) 2TB HDDs
 Dell EMC ME5012 storage with 56TB capacity

-The following is a photo of out bioinformatics cluster:
+The following is a photo of out bioinformatics infraestructure:

 ![Bioinfo Cluster](LabBCES_BioinfoCluster.jpg)